-- A. Demonstrate appropriate attendance and punctuality practices for the classroom and worksite if applicable. - B. Prepare a resume, cover letter, and job application forms. - C. Demonstrate interviewing techniques using appropriate tone and body language. - D. Demonstrate appropriate dress and grooming standards in seeking employment and for the workplace. - E. Identify strategies for employment retention. - F. Analyze the impact of social networking on employability. - G. Identify the need for continuing education, professional development, and professional growth in chosen field. - H. Identify appropriate procedures for leaving a job. - I. Identify sources of job information, including electronic sources. - J. Review company policies and current trends in employee compatibility screening, drug screening, and background checks.
+A. Demonstrate appropriate attendance and punctuality practices for the classroom (and worksite, if applicable).

+- B. Prepare a resume, cover letter, and job application. - C. Demonstrate interviewing techniques in seeking employment, using appropriate tone, body language and professional dress and grooming standards. - D. Identify strategies for employment retention. - E. Identify and analyze sources of job information, including electronic sources and the impact of social networking on employability. - F. Identify the need for continuing education, professional development, and professional growth in chosen field. - G. Identify appropriate procedures for leaving a job. - H. Review company policies and current trends in employee compatibility screening, drug screening, and background checks.